oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## Known issues

- - Ords installation failure if pluaggable databases in the container db are not opened
+ - ORDS installation failure if pluaggable databases in the container db are not openedS

  - Version 1.1.0: encoded password for https authentication may include carriage return as consequence the https request fails with http 404 error.
 W/A generate encoded password using **printf** instead of **echo**.